EmmS21/EmmS21/README.md

 ### Hi there 👋

-My name is Emmanuel Sibanda, a Zimbabwean born Full Stack Developer and Entrrepreneur.
+My name is Emmanuel Sibanda, a Zimbabwean born Full Stack Developer and Entrepreneur.

 I love building side-projects to solve problems I deeply resonate with specifically in the EdTech Space.